Emily-McNett/Machine-Learning-Portfolio/README.md

 ## Support Vector Classifier for Raisin Classification
 ### Machine Learning Technique

-A support vector classifier is a **.
+A support vector classifier (SVC) is a method for classifying data into different groups.
+The method works to find the best seperation to maximize the distance between the 'support vectors', or closest points, within each class.

 ### Program's Purpose

-This program is used to classify raisin types based on features such as *, *, *, etc.
+This program is used to classify raisin types based on the given features of area, major and minor axis lengths, exxentricity, convex area, extent, and perimeter.
+Based on these features, the SVC will classify a variety of raisins as either Besni or Kecimen.

 ### Folder Link
 [Support Vector Classifier](https://github.com/Emily-McNett/Machine-Learning-Portfolio/tree/main/Support-Vector-Classifier)